JuliaLang/Pkg.jl/docs/src/creating-packages.md

 end # module
 ```

-The name of the extension (here `PlottingContourExt`) is not very important but using something similar to the suggest here is likely a good
+Extensions can have any arbitrary name (here `PlottingContourExt`), but using something similar to this example is likely a good idea.
-idea.

 A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `PlottingContourExt` module.
 It is only when the `Contour` package actually gets loaded that the `PlottingContourExt` extension is loaded